 The Patagonia Down With It is a seriously warm winter jacket meant to withstand temperatures below freezing.
 It's insulated with plush 600 fill Advanced Global Traceable Down, which allowed us to stay warm on some of the coldest days of the winter.
 Reaching just above the knee, this jacket wasn't as long or as warm as our Best Buy award winner, the Marmot Montreaux, but it was close behind.
-This jacket is loaded with more down than the Patagonia Fiona Down Parka and the Arc'teryx Patera Parka.
+This jacket is loaded with more down than the Patagonia Fiona Down Parka the Arc'teryx Patera Parka and the North Face Gotham II Hooded Down Jacket.
 It's water-resistant, but not waterproof, and the outside of this jacket has a DWR (durable water repellent) coating.
 It didn't hold up as well as our Top Pick for Wet Climates, the Patagonia Tres Down Parka, which is highly waterproof, but it did a better job than the water-resistant, the Legendary Whitetails Anchorage Parka.

 Patagonia Down With It Parka Review